Esplanade MRT station: Station details

 Esplanade station serves the Circle Line and is between the Bras Basah and Promenade stations.
 The official station code is CC3.
 Esplanade station is within walking distance of City Hall MRT station on the North–South and East–West lines, linked to the station via CityLink Mall.
-The station has provisions to allow connections to either Seletar Line or Tengah Line, currently announced on 5 March 2025.
+The station has provisions to allow it to interchange with a future MRT line provisionally known as the Art Centre Line.

 As the name suggests, the station is located near Esplanade Theatres.
 In addition to the Esplanade, the three-level station is connected to the various developments surrounding the junction of Bras Basah Road, Raffles Boulevard and Nicoll Highway.
 Surrounding cultural landmarks include War Memorial Park, Raffles Hotel and the Padang, while the station serves retail and commercial buildings such as Marina Square, Raffles City Singapore, Suntec Convention Centre, Suntec City Mall and South Beach Tower.

 The station is wheelchair accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated tactile routes that connect the station entrances to the platforms.
 Wider fare gates allow easier access for wheelchair users into the station.
 The station has retail shops part of Esplanade Xchange operated by SMRT retail arm Stellar Lifestyle.
 The retail space also includes Hive 2.0, a high-tech retail innovation hub, which includes start-ups specialising in automation, robotics and digital retail services.